unjs/rou3/README.md

 ```

 - `routes`: An object specifying initial routes to add
-- `strictTrailingSlash`: If enabled (disabled by default) matcher makes differences for matching routes with trailing slash
+- `strictTrailingSlash`: By default router ignored trailing slash for matching and adding routes.
+When set to `true`, matching with trailing slash is different.

 ### Route Matcher